 Although the above time periods are deadlines, the sooner you file, however, the sooner you can recover.

-Who Can File a Wrongful Death Claim?
+Who Can File a Wrongful Death Claim in California?

 If these people do not exist, anyone “entitled to the property of the decedent” may file the claim.
 This could include the person’s parents or siblings.
 If the decedent’s parents, stepchildren, or putative spouse can prove that they financially depended on the person, the courts may allow these parties to file the claim.